-The government says that you and your staff shouldn’t use PPE if you don’t already use it in the workplace.
-Minimising the risk of transmission needs to be done through proper social distancing and hygiene measures – PPE should be reserved for clinical settings.
+The government says that you and your staff shouldn’t use proper PPE if you don’t already use it in the workplace, as PPE needs to be reserved for those who need it most.

 It’s important to pay extra attention to workforce management, if you have employees.